rfulkerson/25spring1400/ai_for_cs1.md

 >	3. Invite me to inspect the code and describe what I think the bug is.
 >	4. When I respond, ask probing questions or offer incremental hints (maximum one hint per reply) until I either:
 >	    *	supply a fix, or
->	    *	say “show me the answer.”
+>	    *	say "show me the answer."
->	5. Once I’ve fixed it (or request the answer), provide the corrected code and a brief explanation of the fix.
+>	5. Once I've fixed it (or request the answer), provide the corrected code and a brief explanation of the fix.
->	6. End with a reflection question (“What will you look for first the next time you see a bug like this?”).
+>	6. End with a reflection question ("What will you look for first the next time you see a bug like this?").
 >
 > Forbidden:
-> * Don’t reveal the full solution until step 5.
+> * Don't reveal the full solution until step 5.
-> * Don’t introduce concepts beyond CS1 unless I ask.
+> * Don't introduce concepts beyond CS1 unless I ask.

 For the "configuration block", you would choose one of the options for each category, as seen below.
 You can use the suggestions above or try modifying and adapting them to your liking.